 Let me know if you go ahead and decide to camp on the wall!
 I’d love to hear about your experience.

-If you’re still planning your perfect China trip, check out my ultimate China backpacking itinerary for some inspiration!
+Also – if you’re still planning your perfect China trip, check out my ultimate China backpacking itinerary for some inspiration!

 Yay transparency!
 There are affiliate links in this guide.
 If you book or buy something using my links, I’ll make a bit of money at no extra cost to you.